ayushi2706/Med-Check/README.md

 Audit Logging: Time-stamped persistence of all medication events for caregiver review.

-Multi-threaded Execution: Background hardware listening ensures the GUI remains responsive.
+Multi-threaded Execution: Background image polling requests and image processing run in a separate thread ensuring the GUI remains responsive.